dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 Something that is often asked or requested, is a custom member-based gateway; that is per member configs, so you would have different {@link Configuration} values for different guilds.

 This is simple to achieve with Klasa's advanced Gateway system.
 In this example, we will be make a per member gateway with a built in key for points.
-We will be remaking the {@tutorial CreatingPointsSystems} example, in this tutorial.
+We will be remaking the {@tutorial CreatingPointsSystems} tutorial, for members instead of users.

 > Note: I would not recommend using the default (JSON) provider for this, as you may end up reaching the limit of JSON files your OS can open.